Paychecks, Playdates and the Never-Ending Pile of Laundry

 Faith naturally followed the lack of funds conversation, weaving its way into the heart of our discussion.
 Though Jasmine, Mo and Syi each came from very different backgrounds, they all agreed that faith was far more than a belief system, it had become their source of strength, comfort, and resilience.
 Through laughter, tears, and whispered prayers late at night, faith helped each of them find hope in hard times and reminded them they were never truly alone.

-Syi has a “minister of the people” servants’ heart.
-“Growing up in Spiritual home, I always loved helping others.
-I still smile when I remember riding with my grandpa as he delivered ‘Meals on Wheels’.
-When we were younger, we were always volunteering for something.
-She admitted it was a rude awakening when everything happened, the tables were turned, and she had to be the one asking for help.
-“I had to keep telling myself there was nothing wrong with asking for help, you just can’t reside there.”
-She continued to work two jobs, cut corners and managed to provide for her family.
-Syi’s story is a strong reminder that asking for support isn’t weakness, it’s just part of the journey.
+I like to think my spiritual gift is a servant's heart.
+I grew up in spiritual home.
+I always loved helping others and still do.
+I still remember riding with my grandpa as he delivered ‘Meals on Wheels’.
+As kids, we were always volunteering for something.
+It was a rude awakening when everything happened, and I had to be the one asking for help.
+I worked two jobs, cut corners and managed to provide for my family.
+I learned that asking for help isn’t weakness, it’s just part of the journey.

-Mo laughed when she revealed, “You probably won’t believe this, but I’m actually an ordained minister.
+You probably won’t believe this, but I am actually an ordained minister.
 I went to a non-denominational college.
 I had no way of knowing, back in 2009, how my life would turn out.
-However, because of that college, its diversity and the foundation that was built, I have relied on that training more times than I can count.
-Mo’s faith is the rock she clings to in the toughest moments.
-Her faith helps her persevere even when the future is unclear.
+However, because of that college, its' diversity and the foundation that was built, I have relied on that training more times than I can count.
+My faith is the rock I cling to in the toughest moments.
+My faith has helped me persevere even when the future is unclear.

 For a moment, the dialogue felt like we were experiencing a bona fide revival.
 Faith wasn’t just a Sunday ritual or a church attendance checkmark.
 It was the unmistakable ingredient that kept these ladies moving forward.
 Faith was believing and trusting things will work out, even when you’re not sure how.